andrea2k/Subgraph_Federated_Learning/README.md

 In realistic federated financial crime detection settings, illicit activity patterns are often **distributed across institutions** rather than localized within a single organization.
 Community-based partitioning can unintentionally concentrate entire subgraph patterns within a single client, making the federated task artificially easy.

-The witness-based strategy addresses this by enforcing **instance-level subtask pattern dispersion**:
+The witness-based strategy addresses this by enforcing **instance-level pattern dispersion**:

 > Nodes participating in the same structural pattern are, whenever possible, assigned to different clients.